Skip to content

 On June 5, 2026, the Brazilian travel company Schultz Operadora de Turismo appeared on the leak site of the ransomware group Krybit.
 The listing states that internal files were exfiltrated during a ransomware attack on the company’s systems.
 While the exact number of people affected remains unknown, anyone who has booked travel through Schultz, used their website, or had personal details processed by the operator could have information now in attackers’ hands.

-Confirmed Details from Reports
+Reported Details from Reports

 Public reporting indicates that Krybit published a sample of the stolen data on its dark-web blog.
 The exposed material consists of internal files rather than a simple database dump.
 Schultz Operadora de Turismo is a well-known Brazilian travel operator that arranges flights, hotels, packages, and tours for individuals and families.
 Available reporting describes the incident as a classic ransomware operation in which the group first gained access, exfiltrated data, and then demanded payment to prevent public release.

 No confirmed total of records or specific customer count has been published.
-The breach notification on the Krybit leak site carries the hash identifier associated with Schultz’s data, confirming the company as the victim.
+The breach notification on the Krybit leak site carries the hash identifier associated with Schultz’s data, claiming the company as the victim.

 Why This Matters for You and Your Family